0xTCG/sequre/README.md

 alias sequre="find . -name 'sock.*' -exec rm {} \; && CODON_DEBUG=lt $HOME/.codon/bin/codon run --disable-opt="core-pythonic-list-addition-opt" -plugin sequre"
 ```

-Finally,

-This will simulate the run in a two-party setup with a trusted dealer.

 ## Run

 Clone the repository: